Skip to content

 • Toggle visibility (visible tags show on content tiles)

-• Ranking Percentile - Top X% of content by views
+• Top Percentile - Tag the top X% of content by score

-• Minimum Views - Minimum view count required
+• Minimum Views - An optional floor on view count before a title qualifies

 Tags can be: